dawnis/butterflyyy.g8/src/main/g8/README.md

 ## Flyway
 Flyway is used to create a series of SQL scripts for database migrations.
 See this [blog post](https://blog.nashtechglobal.com/how-to-use-flyway-with-scala-application/) for details.

 A SBT task is configured to run the migration.
 To trigger this run `sbt runMigration` from the commandline.
 Note the requirement for Java >= 17 due to Flyway.
+To run from IntelliJ, remove the `runtime` requirement from `flyway-postgres`

 ## How this was built